l3wk3m/slotmachine/README.md

 Because the image used for the reels has a very specific pixel value which is used for the CSS transition animation, the size of the reels in pixels is unalterable.
 To this end, the game will only appear with its intended layout on devices with a width of 330px and greater.
 This covers all devices listed in dev tools and every device this was tested on but it still bears mentioning.

+### **Design**

+The core design principle that guided my design decisions was 'simplicity and accessibility'.

+When it came to **font** selection I chose the Google Font Dosis for its simple and stripped back appearance.

+A lot of work went into deciding on particular saturation-heavy colours for the reel icons.
+Since these icons cover a wide range of the colour spectrum and are deep hues of varying colours on the spectrum, I decided on a simple grey/white colour sccheme for the UI.
+This helped me adhere to my 'simplicity' design value, and having stripped back colours for the UI really helped the reel icons to pop and stand out on the dispay.

 ## **Features & Their Development**

 Each of the three reels on the slot machine contains 9 icons each spaced out from one another by exactly 103 pixels.
 I generated the icons using openAI's Dall-E GPT, which returned the following image from my prompt: